matthew-brett/pydagogue/curious_git.rst

 .. runblock::

-    tree -a /Volumes/my_usb_disk/nobel_prize_backup.git/objects
+    tree -a /Volumes/my_usb_disk/nobel_prize.git/objects

-You'll see that the 'master' branch in the backup repo now points to the same commit as the master branch in the local repo:
+You'll see that the 'master' branch in the backup repository now points to the same commit as the master branch in the local repository:

 .. prizerun::